informalsystems/hermes/relayer-framework/docs/technical_background.md

 If we were to write the complex expression in one go, like `DaytimeGreeter(SimpleGreeter)`, it would be less clear which part of the expression caused the type error.
-Things would get worse if we have even complex component composition.
+Things would get worse if we have more complex component composition.
 Therefore it is always a good practice to define the component instantiation in multiple smaller functions, so that it is clear to the reader whether the dependencies are being resolved